torognes/vsearch/man/index.1.md

 # FILE FORMATS

 **[`vsearch-fasta(5)`](./formats/vsearch-fasta.5.md)**
-: Define fasta format, as used by vsearch.
+: Specify the fasta format, as used by vsearch.

 **[`vsearch-fastq(5)`](./formats/vsearch-fastq.5.md)**
-: Define fastq format, as used by vsearch.
+: Specify the fastq format, as used by vsearch.

 (also SFF, and UDB).